kubestellar/kubestellar/docs/content/Contribution guidelines/operations/packaging-and-versioning.md

 components (a space provider, KubeStellar controllers, initialization) as workload for a Kubernetes cluster.

-The source of this Helm chart is in the `core-helm-chart` subdirectory of the [kubestellar GitHub repo](#kubestellarkubestellar).
+The source of this Helm chart is in the `chart` subdirectory of the [kubestellar GitHub repo](#kubestellarkubestellar).

 The `kubectl kubestellar deploy` command uses the adjacent copy of this Helm chart.
-That is: (1) in the case of working with a local copy of the kubestellar/kubestellar GitHub repo, the copy in the `core-helm-chart` directory, and (2) in the case of using an unpacked release archive --- which contains `core-helm-chart` as well as `bin`
+That is: (1) in the case of working with a local copy of the kubestellar/kubestellar GitHub repo, the copy in the `chart` directory, and (2) in the case of using an unpacked release archive --- which contains `chart` as well as `bin`
---- that unpacked copy of `core-helm-chart`.
+--- that unpacked copy of `chart`.

 Alternatively, users can use the Helm repository at `https://helm.kubestellar.io/`, which is served via GitHub pages from the `main` branch of [the kubestellar/helm GitHub repo](#kubestellarhelm).
-This repository holds tar archives of released versions of the chart, created manually from the sources in the `core-helm-chart` subdirectory of the [kubestellar GitHub repo](#kubestellarkubestellar).
+This repository holds tar archives of released versions of the chart, created manually from the sources in the `chart` subdirectory of the [kubestellar GitHub repo](#kubestellarkubestellar).

 A Helm chart has both a version number for the chart itself and a